SJBRF/asic_design_course2024/README.md

 -----------

-## Lab5: Custom real life application C-Code and do the following:
+## Lab5: Custom real life application C Code and do the following:
 * Write compilable C Code for the same
 * Compile and simulate it using GCC and upload the screenshot for the output
 * Compile and simulate the same using RISC-V GCC compiler and Spike simulator and upload the screenshot